What Are Closing Costs in Missouri?

 - Buyer Market: When there are more homes than buyers, it’s a buyer’s market.
 Buyers can negotiate for lower prices or get sellers to cover more costs.

-- Seller Market: If there are fewer homes than buyers, sellers have leverage.
+- Seller Market: Sellers have leverage if there are fewer homes than buyers.
 They might not need to offer many concessions.

 - Role of Financing: The type of financing can also impact negotiations.
 Cash offers generally have more influence than those waiting for mortgage approval.